lsyncd/lsyncd/manual/config/file/index.md

  <tr><td> insist
 </td><td> =
 </td><td> true
-</td><td> keep running at startup altough one or more targets failed due to not being reachable.
+</td><td> keep running at startup although one or more targets failed due to not being reachable.
 </td></tr>

  <tr><td> inotifyMode